 Do your campers ever go outside?

 Three 30-minute time blocks are set aside each day for outdoor activities (morning, noon and afternoon).
 In addition, there is a 40-minute sport activity each day, which takes place outside.
 Please see schedules.

 Who are your employees?

-All our employees are bilingual, first-aid certified and trained to supervise children and animate activities.
+All our employees are bilingual, first-aid certified and trained to supervise children and monitor activities.